|

 A prototype for the community's emissary druing the time of the sages themselves

-was Rabbi Jehuda Hanassi ( the "President"), the "father of the
+was Rabbi Jehuda Hanasie ( the "President"), the "father of the Mishna".

 It is not by coincidence that he is, usually, simply referred to as "Rabbi".